sudoofus/cifstab/README.md

 cryptography.fernet is used to generate the .keyfile and take care of encryption.
 sqlite3 is used to store encrypted cifs information into /root/.cifstab/.cifstab.db

-Of course if you have the .keyfile and cifstab.db it is going to be really easy to decrypt and display the passwords.
+Of course if you have the .keyfile and cifstab.db it is really easy to decrypt and display the passwords.
-Be sure that the cifscloak.py script is not writable by anyone except root otherwise it will be trivial for users to have it write out the passwords somewhere the next time that the script is executed.
+Be sure that the cifscloak.py script is not writable by anyone except root otherwise it would be trivial for a user to modify the script to have it write out the passwords somewhere  next time the script is executed.

 For example:
 > 550 /usr/bin/cifscloak.py

 ### Mount cifs shares at boot time through systemd
-Cifscloak can generate a simple systemd file that seems to work fine for me on Ubuntu.
-Initially I did not write in any retry mechanism because it just felt sloppy but after systemd gave me a bit of a ride ( through my lack of understanding ) and I read the documentation which suggested that causing the boot to wait is bad, I instead wrote in a retry.
+Cifscloak can generate a simple systemd file that seems to work fine for me on Ubuntu and Centos 8.
+Initially I did not write in any retry mechanism because it just felt sloppy but after systemd gave me a bit of a ride ( through my lack of understanding ) and after reading the documentation ( which suggested that causing the boot to wait is bad ), I instead wrote in a retry.
+Retrying 6 times seems to get the mounts sorted during boot.

 * Mountpoint directories are automatically created with default permissions.